 |Estimated Nutrient Content|

-The eighth ingredient is peas.
+The next ingredient lists peas.
 Peas are a quality source of carbohydrates.
-Plus — like all legumes — they’re rich in natural fiber.
+And like all legumes, they’re rich in natural fiber.

 Sunflower oil is notable for its resistance to heat damage during cooking.

 There are several different types of sunflower oil, some better than others.
 Without knowing more, it’s impossible to judge the quality of this ingredient.

 The eighth ingredient is salmon oil.
 Salmon oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

 Depending on its level of freshness and purity, salmon oil should be considered a commendable addition.

 From here, the list goes on to include a number of other ingredients.

 But realistically, items located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Canidae product.